scirpt

 So, if you’re in a situation where the front of your car is stuck, you may be able to pull your way out with the back of your car, and vice versa.
 However, just because a car is AWD doesn’t mean that it can effortlessly handle every weather condition.

-AWD vehicles tend handle well in slippery situations, as the car’s system sends power to whatever wheel currently has the most traction while you’re moving.
+Vehicles with AWD systems tend handle well in slippery situations, as the car’s system sends power to whatever wheel currently has the most traction while you’re moving.
 In snow and ice, you can easily lose traction, so how does a snow tire help?

 See How to Store Your Seasonal Tires for information about the best ways to store summer and winter tires when they’re not on your vehicles.

-Four wheel drive (4WD) or 4x4 vehicles have similar challenges as AWD vehicles in snowy conditions.
-The benefit of driving a 4WD vehicle is that you have a far easier time accelerating in rough conditions like off-road where your vehicle's system engages both the front and rear axles to power through resistance.
+Drivers with four-wheel drive (4WD) or 4×4 vehicles have similar challenges as AWD vehicles in snowy conditions.
+The benefit of driving a 4WD vehicle is that you have a far easier time accelerating in rough conditions like off-road where your vehicle’s system engages both the front and rear axles to power through resistance.
 But a 4WD system will do very little on its own to improve grip and traction in snowy conditions.
 You can still slide and slip while braking, which is why tire tread is important.

-What About RWD or FWD: Do You Need Winter Tires for AWD?
+What About RWD or FWD: Do I need snow tires with AWD?

 Rear-wheel drive and front-wheel drive are the most common types of transmission systems that cars have.
 If your car has these systems, you’re probably wondering: Will snow or winter tires even help me?